bellatoris/Introduction_to_Datamining/README.md

 #### Existence and Uniqueness
 * A central result from the theory of random walks (a.k.a Markov processes):

-> For graphs that saisfy certain conditions, the stationary distribution is unique and eventually will be reaches no matter what the initial probability distribution at time t = 0
+> For graphs that satisfy certain conditions, the stationary distribution is unique and eventually will be reaches no matter what the initial probability distribution at time t = 0

-* Certain conditions: a walk starting from a random page can reach any other page
+* Certain conditions: a walk starting from a random page can reach any other page -> no dead-ends, no spider trap

 ## Link Analysis-2
 ### PageRank: Google Formulation